Skip to main content

 13. Changes to This Policy

 We may update this Privacy Policy from time to time.
-We will notify you of material changes by posting the updated policy on our website and updating the "Last updated" date.
+We notify you of material changes by posting the updated policy on our website and moving the "Last updated" date at the top of the page.
 Your continued use of our Services after the effective date of changes constitutes acceptance of the updated policy.

 14. Contact Us